 The Macomber Philosophy

-The Macomber family first came to America in 1648.
+The Macomber family first came to America in 1638 (p.
+210, #238).
 We have found over the centuries that laws formulated according to the tried-and-true principles of freedom produce the greatest measure of happiness and prosperity.
 As a radical experiment in freedom, our country and its States draw on the internal resources of its people to invigorate government to serve the needs of the people.
-Classical liberal and humanitarian principles of self-government, including a designed separation of powers structure, governance by law, and free market capitalism as found in the works of Burke, Montesque, Locke, Madison, Adams and others, as formulated in the United States Constitution, represent the pinnacle of civilized society.
+Classical liberal and humanitarian principles of self-government, including a designed separation of powers structure, governance by law, and free market capitalism as found in the works of Burke, Montesque, Locke, Madison, Adams and others, as formulated in the United States and State Constitutions, represent the pinnacle of civilized society.

 In stark contrast to discredited modes of governing including empire, monarchy, fascism, national socialism, and other ruling heuristics that disregard natural law, America’s system of government enhances individual freedom, so individuals can act according to enlightened self-interest, meaning self-interest benefiting the individual but not harming others.
 Private property rights are the bedrock of a free people.
 There can be no freedom without the individual’s right to own and use private property, and enjoy its accumulation, in proportion to the individual’s ability to secure it.